AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ## WHAT IS ADOBE COMMERCE HELP CENTER? {#what-is}

 The [Adobe Commerce Help Center](https://support.magento.com/hc/en-us) is a support portal for Adobe Commerce, where qualifying customers can submit and manage support tickets.
-It is also
+It is also where you can review troubleshooting articles.

 ## SUPPORT TICKETS {#support-tickets}